Chicago Police Misconduct Lawyer

-Fighting for Victims of Police Misconduct Nationwide
+Chicago Attorneys Fighting For Victims Of Police Misconduct Nationwide

 Law enforcement officers who fail to abide by the rules and duties to which they are bound pose tremendous risks to our communities.
-Not only does police misconduct degrade public trust in our government and cost taxpayers millions of dollars each year, it costs many Americans their freedom, health, and well-being.
+Not only does police misconduct degrade public trust in our government and cost taxpayers millions of dollars each year, it costs many Americans their freedom, health and well-being.
 For some, it can cost their lives.
+At Power Rogers, LLP, we focus exclusively on representing the injured and the wronged – including victims of discrimination, civil rights abuses and police misconduct.

 As civil lawsuits, cases alleging police misconduct do not concern the criminal guilt of officers.
 Instead, they focus on the financial responsibility of officers, agencies, and municipalities for the preventable harm and losses suffered by victims and their families.